JiaxiangBU/wei_lda_debate/README.md

 The goal of ‘wei\_lda\_debate’ is to build Latent Dirichlet Allocation models based on ‘sklearn’ and ‘gensim’ framework, and Dynamic Topic Model based on ‘gensim’ framework.
 I decide to build a Python package, so this reposority will be updated.
+The new reposority path is github.com/JiaxiangBU/dynamic\_topic\_modeling.

 <h4 align="center">